GameXMatch/GameXMatch/README.md

 Once created, the issue will be put automatically in the **NEW** column of the kanban.

 Great!
-Now create your **feature_branch** for that issue get on your Android Studio IDE and have fun coding on the GameXMatch app ;)
+Now create your **feature_branch** for that issue, get on your Android Studio IDE, and have fun coding on the GameXMatch app ;)

 ## Developpement Documentations